 The Committee periodically reviews the change of control agreements and believes that the Company's agreements are conservative compared to the Market as evidenced by: the "double trigger" element of the agreements, which narrows the circumstances in which payments might be made; two times multiples for severance and other benefits; a provision for the continuation of health, disability, life and other insurance benefits, pension credit and 401(k) Plan matching for two years; and the lack of a tax gross-up feature.
-As noted above, in fiscal 2017, in order to better align payments under the change of control agreements with best practices, the Committee changed the bonus factored into calculations of payments in the case of a change of control from target bonus to a three-year average of prior bonus payments.
-The change of control agreements allow for a reduction in payments so as to avoid adverse excise tax consequences to the executive officer
+In order to better align payments under the change of control agreements with best practices, the bonus factored into calculations of payments in the case of a change of control is a three-year average of prior bonus payments.
+The change of control agreements allow for a reduction in payments so as to avoid adverse excise tax consequences to the executive officer.